-■ Actual document size (zoom level 100%)
+- Actual document size (zoom level 100%)

 - Fit margins in window

 - Display one full page

-- Display two full pages

-- Activate magnifying glass (when this tool is active, use your mouse to drag a rectangle around the part of the document that you want to magnify)
+- Display two full pages - Activate magnifying glass (when this tool is active, use your mouse to drag a rectangle around the part of the document that you want to magnify)

 These two buttons determine if comments and tracked changes should be included in the printout.
 By default, both options are turned off.
-For more information on these features, see the chapter "Document revisions", beginning on page 407.
+For more information on these features, see the chapter "Document revisions", beginning on page 423.

-To close the print preview window, click this button or press the Esc key.
+To close the print preview, click on the Close button or press the Esc key.